-Social media
+Online & Social media

-- Reminder that Arc will not actively monitor online forums and social media platforms. - All campaign posts must include the name and zID of the ticket authoriser. - Sponsored or paid social media posts, or other forms of paid advertising are not permitted. - Publicity on any dating sites/apps is prohibited. - No candidate(s) or campaigner(s) may create or use email lists, whether self-generated or otherwise, of UNSW students for the purpose of campaigning or spam emails. - Any student receiving campaigning via direct messaging (whether on social media platforms, email, text message etc) may request to be removed from future messaging.
-The candidate(s) and/or campaigner(s) involved must remove the student within 24 hours.
+- Reminder that Arc will not actively monitor online forums and social media platforms. - All campaign posts must include the name and zID of the ticket authoriser. - Sponsored or paid social media posts, or other forms of paid advertising are not permitted. - Publicity on any dating sites/apps is prohibited. - No candidate(s) or campaigner(s) may create or use email lists, whether self-generated or otherwise, of UNSW students for the purpose of campaigning or spam emails.
+The exception being where a student has explicitly signed-up for a mailing list. - Any student receiving campaigning via direct messaging (whether on social media platforms, email, text message etc) may request to be removed from future messaging.
+The candidate(s) and/or campaigner(s) involved must remove the student within 24 hours. - Use of UNSW Learning Platforms such as Moodle for the purposes of campaigning is prohibited.